snakeful/snakeful/README.md

 ### Hi there 👋
-### 15 years of experience in software/analysis of ERP systems
+### 2 decades of experience in software/analysis of ERP systems
 ### Have experience developing systems with Delphi XE(Datasnap), AngularJS, Angular, Java EJB (JAX-RS, Glassfish, Payara, Wildfly), NodeJS (expressjs, custom frameworks)
 ### I'm currently the tech lead/software architect in the company I'm working right now
 ### 👯 I’m looking to collaborate on projects that require my experience and can grow with